 The mechanical bull might isn’t the only thing to knock you off your butt at this bigger-is-better chop house.
 Just order the signature Cotton Candy Tower and you’ll see what I mean.
 For $7.99, this (more than) enough-for-two, three-foot mound of sweet, fluffy stuff comes in the old school pink version but also in a green apple cinnamon flavor.
 It’s just what you need after a huge steak and carafe-sized cocktail.
 Why just do it when you can overdo it?

 For an Italian take on cotton candy, try Culina’s subtly sweet and utterly strong affogato.
 Literally translated as “drowned,” affogato is a scoop of homemade vanilla bean gelato topped with a fluffy swirl of cotton candy that melts when poured over with a hot shot of espresso.
 Served with a couple of crunchy pignoli (pine nut) cookies, the tasty dessert is $9.

 Windows Lounge @ Four Seasons Los Angeles (www.fourseasons.com)

 Who knew the Four Seasons would be the place to get your swirl on?
 Not only can you get your Italian twist on cotton candy at the hotel’s swank destination restaurant Culina, but you can also get it at the laidback Windows Lounge.
-Part of the “Streat Menu” from chef Ashley James, the Fairground Cotton Candy with Natural Raspberry Powder ($5) sounds simple, but it’s probably the best cotton candy I have ever tasted.
-The secret: that powder made from fresh raspberries.
+The Fairground Cotton Candy with Natural Raspberry Powder sounds simple, but it’s probably the best cotton candy I have ever tasted.
+The secret: the powder is made from fresh raspberries.
 It’s so tangy and prickly it almost tastes spicy.